Zenon, Stefan, Teofil Bartkowiak

 Zenon obviously flew from Vitry to Hendon as he arrived the same day that he left France, 4 September 1944.
 The type of plane used is not recorded, but it is likely that he returned in the ubiquitous Douglas Dakota, probably along with other service personnel some of which might have been wounded as the fighting front was then still close to Vitry.
 On arrival he was interrogated and his report was circulated widely to include several different intelligence departments, presumably in case they considered that Zenon might be able to help them in their current activities.
 The fact that he hid for a time alongside of a V1 launch site, etc was of possible interest as well as who he contacted while in hiding.

 After a medical examination and possibly receiving a new issue of kit, Zenon travelled to the Polish Air Force unit at Blackpool where no doubt he was given leave.
 During his spell there he was promoted from Flight Sergeant to Warrant Officer effective from 17 October 1944.
 He returned to 303 Squadron on 4 November that year.
+Thus he became the first and eventually the only pilot to be shot down in enemy territory while flying with 303 Squadron to return to the unit to fight again.

 Telegram sent to 303 Squadron